iamse-blog/wic1-workshop/004-mover-flow.md

 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/004/image20.png?raw=true")
 You can follow the same process and ensure the workflow removes the user from certain groups if their title changes again.

-That complets part B of this challenge, the Mover flow.
+*That completes part B of this challenge, the Mover flow.*